trantorLiu/suggestgrid-ruby/API.md

 ### Delete Actions
 > `delete_actions(type = nil, user_id = nil, item_id = nil, older_than = nil)`

-Type must be provided.
-Additionally,
+Warning: Please use get actions with the exact parameters first to inspect the actions to be deleted.

-* If both user id and item id are supplied the user's actions on the item will be deleted.
+* Type must be provided.
-* If only user id is provided, all actions of the user will be deleted.
+* If user id is provided, all actions of the user will be deleted.
-* If only item id is provided, all actions on the item will be deleted.
+* If item id is provided, all actions on the item will be deleted.
-* If only older than is provided, all actions older than the timestamp or the duration will be deleted.
+* If older than is provided, all actions older than the timestamp or the duration will be deleted.
-* If a few of these parameters are provided, delete action will be executed within intersection of these parameters.
+* If a number of these parameters are provided, the intersection of these parameters will be deleted.
-* One of these parameters must be provided.
-In order to delete all actions, delete the type.
+* In addition to a type, at least one of these parameters must be provided.
+In order to delete all the actions of a type, delete the type.